Strategic Development Plan (SDP)

 The Planning (Scotland) Act 2019 removed the requirement to prepare SDPs and now requires the preparation and adoption of Regional Spatial Strategies (RSS).
 These are non-statutory documents which provide a spatial representation of the key regional land use issues requiring to be addressed across a region.

 Although non-statutory in nature (they do not form part of the development plan and will not have a status in planning decisions) their purpose is to guide the development of the two parts of the Development Plan set out in the 2019 Act, namely the National Planning Framework and Local Development Plans.

-West Lothian Council has worked collaboratively with other SESplan local authorities to prepare an interim Regional Spatial Strategy and this was considered by the SESplan Joint Committee on 21 September 2020.
-Following ratification of the Joint Committee's decision by each of the SESplan member authorities, the interim Regional Spatial Strategy was submitted to Scottish Government for consideration.
-Scottish Government is currently considering the submission.
-The interim Regional Spatial Strategy can be viewed at SESplan iRSS
+West Lothian Council has worked collaboratively with other SESplan local authorities to prepare an Interim Regional Spatial Strategy for Edinburgh and South East Scotland City Region and this was considered by the SESplan Joint Committee on 21 September 2020.
+Following ratification of the Joint Committee's decision by each of the SESplan member authorities, the Interim Regional Spatial Strategy was submitted to Scottish Government for consideration.

 If you have any questions relating to Development Planning issues or just want to provide feedback and comments on our service, please email the Development Planning & Environment team at firstname.lastname@example.org.
 You can also write to us at Development Planning & Environment, West Lothian Civic Centre, Howden South Road, Livingston, West Lothian EH54 6FF or phone 01506 280000.